Tag: Setting Boundaries

 Protect both how you receive it and how much you give.

-We all have behaviors that make us proud of who we are—that light us up so we feel self-respect.
+We all have behaviors that make us proud of who we are, they light us up so we feel self-respect.

 Don’t bend on them.